-Professional Help and Resources for Inspecting Earthquake Damage
+Professional Help and Resources

 If an earthquake occurs in your area, check with your city's office and local news sources to learn about public resources for help with earthquake inspection and damage mitigation.
 In many cases, residents are encouraged to contact the Federal Emergency Management Agency (FEMA) after an earthquake occurs.
 FEMA is a good source for general information and provides free home inspections for earthquake damage.

 The Consortium of Universities for Research of Earthquake Engineering (CUREE) publishes a comprehensive checklist for inspecting a building for earthquake damage.
 This document is written for building inspectors rather than homeowners, but it provides a detailed outline of where to check for potential damage in your home.

 Many local building professionals can help with a home inspection, including:

 - Structural engineers and building contractors who specialize in earthquake damage.